 How to Reach Santa Barbara

-How to reach Santa Barbara
+The Easiest Way to Reach Santa Barbara

 - By Plane: Santa Barbara Municipal Airport, located in Santa Barbara, near the neighbouring town of Goleta, provides access to LAX through a shuttle service that flies between the two airports several times per day.
 There are flights to Santa Barbara from San Francisco, Las Vegas, Phoenix, Denver and other destinations.
 Santa Barbara Metropolitan Transit District's Route 11 bus links the airport with downtown Santa Barbara.